John Campea: Career

 Campea started his career for Beagle Productions and later as client services director for Satellite Studios, a visual effects and 3D animation studio whose work appeared in a number of films, including Spy Kids 2: The Island of Lost Dreams, The League of Extraordinary Gentlemen, The One, and Frank Miller's Sin City.
 Then after his time working as visual effects artist, he began to work at a law firm for three years.

-In 2003, he founded The Movie Blog, a film website offering daily editorials and commentary on current movies, movie news, and the film industry.
+In 2003, he founded The Movie Blog, a film website offering daily editorials and differing commentary on current movies, movie news, and the film industry.
 The Movie Blog eventually became a full-time occupation for Campea.
 In 2006, Campea and then-co-host Doug Nagy won a Bloggie for "Podcast of the Year" for The Movie Blogs podcast show Uncut.

 He quit The Movie Blog in late 2009 to focus on developing the news site for AMC called AMC Movie News, but returned for a short time in 2012.